If your frozen turkey weighs this much, take it out of the freezer today

 Thawing in the Refrigerator

-- Allow approximately 24 hours for each 5 pounds in a refrigerator set at 40° or below
+- Allow approximately 24 hours for each 5 pounds in a refrigerator set at 40 degrees or below.

 Refrigerator Thawing Times